 Providing good quality trichiasis surgery at high volume

-Around 3.2 million people worldwide have trachomatous trichiasis and need trichiasis surgery to prevent further visual impairment and blindness.
+Around 2.5 million people worldwide have trachomatous trichiasis (TT) and need trichiasis surgery to prevent further visual impairment and blindness.
 To eliminate trachoma we need to address this backlog of trichiasis cases while ensuring good quality results.

-The trichiasis component of “elimination of trachoma as a public health problem” requires there to be less than 1 person with trichiasis in every 1000 people of all ages (a prevalence of <0.2% in people aged 15 years and above) in an endemic district.
+The trichiasis component of “elimination of trachoma as a public health problem” requires there to be a prevalence of <0.2% in people aged 15 years and above in an endemic district.
 The Global Trachoma Mapping Project provided evidence of where trichiasis surgery is likely to be most needed and an estimate of how many surgeries are needed.
 To increase the volume and coverage of surgery we need to strengthen demand for surgery and improve delivery of surgical services.

 Activities to achieve these two goals include: